Arkansas Military and Veterans Benefits

 Who is eligible for Arkansas Gross Receipts or Gross Proceeds Tax Exemption?
-Veterans who receive funds from the VA for the purchase of a specially adapted vehicle or equipment or who is blind as a result of a service-connected injury are eligible.
+Veterans who receive funds from the VA to purchase or modify a specially adapted vehicle to accommodate a service-connected injury or disability are eligible.
 Veterans must provide an entitlement letter from the VA.

 The NGTW can be used to cover mandatory fees, but does not cover other fees, such as books, etc.

 Who is eligible for Arkansas National Guard Tuition Waiver Program?
 All current Arkansas National Guard Service members who meet the following requirements are eligible for NGTW:

 - Does not already have a bachelor’s or higher degree

 - Enrolled in an undergraduate degree program at an Arkansas public institution of higher education

 - Not flagged for serious misconduct (such as AWOL, ASAP, etc.)